-Five Viewing Rooms which can be accessed with a Lawrence ID card and can be reserved by signing up on the clipboard located on the door of each room.
+Rooms can be reserved by signing up on the clipboard located on the door of each room.

 There is a two and a half hour limit for each session.

-The seminar room on the fourth floor (room 401), the ITC computer lab on the second floor, as well as the Lincoln Room and Milwaukee-Downer Room on the first floor can be reserved through the university's Room Reservation Application.
+- The classroom on the fourth floor (room 401), the ITC computer lab on the second floor, as well as the Lincoln Room and Milwaukee-Downer Room on the first floor can be reserved through the university's Room Reservation System.